bhatpmk/weblogic-car-booking/weblogic-car-booking/README.md

 * LangChain4j 1.1.0
 * Maven 3.9.9

-The sample depends on artifacts langchani4j-cdi-core and langchain4j-cdi-portable-extn with version 1.0.0-SNAPSHOT.
-As these artifacts are not available in Maven central, build the modules from https://github.com/langchain4j/langchain4j-cdi locally using command 'mvn clean install', before building this application.
-The script build.sh provides the function to build langchain4j-cdi locally.

 The application uses the OpenAI API key demo, which is free for demonstration purposes.
 The demo key has a quota and is restricted to the gpt-4o-mini model.
 Please expand **What if I don't have an API key?** in the documentation at https://github.com/langchain4j/langchain4j/blob/main/docs/docs/integrations/language-models/open-ai.md#api-key

 __Issue:__ Connecting to http://langchain4j.dev/demo/openai/v1 from corporate proxy times out.
+If you would like to try the sample with this model, please disconnect from VPN before accessing the /chat endpoint.

 In order to overcome the limitation of demo key, you can run Ollama model llama3.1 and update llm-config.properties in config directory to replace the existing properties for base URL, model name and API key as below.